 - Debuff: lower enemies' statistics.

-- Movement: allow a champion to dash, jump, blink, or otherwise re-position.
-Most can cross terrain.
-Thresh's Dark Passage and Kalista's Fate's Call are unique because they give dashes to allies.
-Offensive moves are called gap closers, defensive are escapes.
+- Movement: allows a champion to quickly re-position by dashing, jumping, blinking, teleporting, etc. Most can cross terrain.
+Thresh's Dark Passage, Kalista's Fate's Call, and Tahm Kench's Abyssal Voyage uniquely offer re-positioning to allies.
+Offensive movement abilities are called gap closers, defensive are escapes.

 - Attack modifiers: give special effects to basic attacks.
 Some are attack resets, which allow a champion to attack in quick succession when used immediately after completing a basic attack.